Schools are not teaching young adults the skills they need for life.

 Frequently Asked Questions

-Will my teen be interacting with other teens?
+Will my young adult be interacting with other young adults?

-No. Teens do not have access to each other and can only see the other teen's first name and last initial, progress, and who wins the TMS rewards.
+No. Young adults do not have access to each other and can only see the other participant's first name and last initial, progress, and who wins the monthly rewards.
 During the monthly Live Calls, I am the only one who can see the questions or comments that are submitted.

-What is the main way you will be communicating with my teen?
+What is the main way you will be communicating with my young adult?